huggingface/accelerate/docs/source/usage_guides/local_sgd.md

 +           local_sgd.step()
 ```

-Under the hood, the Local SGD code **disables** automatic gradient synchornization (but accumulation still works as expected!).
-Instead it averages model parameters every `local_sgd_steps` steps (as well as in the end of the training loop).
+Under the hood, the Local SGD code **disables** automatic gradient synchronization (but accumulation still works as expected!).
+Instead it averages model parameters every `local_sgd_steps` steps (as well as at the end of the training loop).

 ## Limitations